Philippine banks’ loan growth in January slowest in nearly two years - BusinessWorld Online

 By Katherine K. Chan, Reporter

-Based on data released by the Bangko Sentral ng Pilipinas on late Monday, universal and commercial banks’ total outstanding loans, net of reverse repurchase agreements, grew by 9.3% to P14.236 trillion in January from P13.02 trillion a year earlier.
+Based on data released by the Bangko Sentral ng Pilipinas (BSP) late on Monday, universal and commercial banks’ total outstanding loans, net of reverse repurchase agreements, grew by 9.3% to P14.236 trillion in January from P13.02 trillion a year earlier.

-This was the slowest pace seen in 23 months or since the 8.7% in February 2024.
+This was the slowest pace seen in 23 months or since 8.7% in February 2024.

 January’s loan growth was likewise slower than the revised 9.6% in December.